sime/cv/README.md

 Personal project that allows users to send faxes and pay for them with Bitcoin.
 * Opportunity: from time to time, digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.
-* From December 2021 Bitcoin Fax switched to only supporting Bitcoin transaction on the lightning network.
+* From December 2021 switched from on-chain to only supporting Bitcoin transactions on the Lightning Network.

 ### December 2013 - April 2014
 Senior Web Developer, Tinkerbox Studios, Singapore